Key Takeaways

 Understanding the differences between NAD+ approaches helps you choose the most effective option for your skin goals and lifestyle.

-NAD+ Serum vs. Niacinamide Serum, Is There a Difference?
+NAD+ Serum vs. Niacinamide Serum: Is There a Difference?

 Niacinamide is a NAD+ precursor, meaning your skin converts it into usable NAD+ at the cellular level.
 Pure NAD+ serums contain the molecule directly, but niacinamide often provides better stability and absorption in topical formulations.